robbles/turk/doc/driver_connectivity.rst

 Advanced Driver Design
 ----------------------

-The examples of simple drivers given in the :ref:`getting_started` section are effective for establishing simple communication between a device or service and a web application, but have some major limitations.
+The examples of simple drivers given in the :ref:`getting-started` section are effective for establishing simple communication between a device or service and a web application, but have some major limitations.
 Due to the latency of the Internet and various other factors, there is an upper limit on the speed at